Three Easy Home Remedies to Get Rid of Scabies

 What should you do?

-- First, combine the water and vinegar in a container
+- Firstly, combine the water and vinegar in a container

-- With the help of the cotton ball, apply it to the affected area
+- Secondly, with the help of the cotton ball, apply it to the affected area

-- Wait 15 minutes and rinse with warm water
+- Then, wait 15 minutes and rinse with warm water

-- Repeat 3 times a day for 15 days
+- Finally, repeat 3 times a day for 15 days

-- If you’re itchy, have a burning sensation, and your skin is inflamed, avoid contact with other people
+- Firstly, if you’re itchy, have a burning sensation, and your skin is inflamed, avoid contact with other people

 - Don’t share your clothes or any other objects you use on a daily basis

-- Wash your bedspread and sheets with hot water or a high dryer setting to eliminate mites
+- Also, wash your bedspread and sheets with hot water or a high dryer setting to eliminate mites

 - If you can’t sleep with the itching and burning, or have cuts on your body, seek medical help immediately